 What makes choosing this perennial perfect for your shade garden?
 How easy they are to grow.
 You only need to make sure the soil is soft, and rich in nutrients.

 It is ideal to use mulch around these perennials not only to help keep the weeds down, but to help feed the plant as it slowly decomposes.
 An added bonus for astilbe is how little they are affected by insect or disease problems.
+You can read about growing astilbe in more detail here.

 If you want to make a statement with your shade garden, foxglove is the perfect addition.